-I have never been an advocate of forcing the arousal of the kundalini, but I do believe that many yoga practices and meditation techniques do in fact have an effect of developing this latent power and causing it to slowly rise up the spine.
+I have never been an advocate of forcing the arousal of the kundalini.
+Still, I do believe that many yoga practices and meditation techniques have the effect of developing this latent power and causing it to slowly rise up the spine.

 Samadhi is another Sanskrit word that literally means superconsciousness.
 It is often referred to as the Superconscious State.

 Apparently, according to the spiritual literature on the subject, there can be no experience of samadhi unless the kundalini has arisen first.

 The person who experiences samadhi attains a great measure of bliss, often beyond description.
 It is said to be the true meaning of yoga, (yoga means union) which ultimately means union with God.

 On a personal note, I have on some few occasions experienced a measure of this samadhic state, which actually only lasts for a few seconds in deep meditation and introspection.
 It is brief, but utterly exhilarating.
 I have never been able to force it, and nor would I wish to, but it does seem to be definitely connected to certain breathing practices which involve visualisation of light ascending up the spinal canal to the top of the head.

 I have been able to invoke somewhat of this sensation, due to simply recollecting the previous experience of it.
 This creates a tingling sensation at the top of the head, and literally feels like being illuminated.
 There is also an accompanying feeling of well-being and spiritual elevation.

 At the very top of the head, there is situated the Sahasrara Chakra, or the Crown Chakra, often called the Thousand Petalled Lotus.
 The energy generated during meditation which passes up along the spine is like a golden-white light that ascends into the sahasrara, and causes certain vibrations to open up the 'petals' of this lotus.